paultrudel/sda-search/README.md

 ### Scoring Documents

-The set of documents are seen as a set of vectors in a vector space and the user query itself is represented a vector in this space.
+The set of documents are seen as a set of vectors in a vector space and the user query itself is represented as a vector in this space.
 Documents are ranked in terms of their angle between the document and query vectors.
-Documents can either be ranked in decreasing order of their angle or increasing order of the cosine of their angle.
+Documents can either be ranked in increasing order of their angle or decreasing order of the cosine of their angle.
 The angle between a document and the query will vary between 0 and 90 degrees, with 0 degrees, cos(0) = 1, indicating a perfect match between a document and the query, and 90 degrees, cos(90) = 0, indicating that the vectors are orthogonal and therefore have no similarity.

 ![Cosine_Similarity]